 We are currently running our third pilot of Anti-Racism Action Nuggets™.
-The 12-week series includes bi-weekly learning “nuggets,” each with tangible, concrete ideas on how to use your privilege to undo systemic racism, along with four 90-minute live events to dig deeper on the content within the nuggets.
+The 12-week series includes twice-weekly learning “nuggets,” each with tangible, concrete ideas on how to use your privilege to undo systemic racism, along with four 90-minute live events to dig deeper on the content within the nuggets.

 Many of us see how the current “red” vs “blue” divide is corroding women’s ability to listen to each other, to explore issues of shared concern, and to illuminate common ground.
 This divide impacts our families and friends, holds back progress, and weakens us as a nation.